resharp/phages/README.md

-# functional and ecological determinants of evolutionary dynamics in crAss-like phages
+# Functional and ecological determinants of evolutionary dynamics in crAss-like phages

+This project was directed at microbial / viral ecology, metagenomics, focusing on gene-level and codon-level variation in reference genomes (of phages) and the mapping of multiple metagenomic samples to those references.

+1. In the first phase I did wide net phage ecology from mining.
+2. In in the second phase I focused on a common phage crAssphage in the gut microbiome.
+I wrote scripts to calculates selective pressure and micro diversity measures of genes of reference genomes.
+Variation of genes was found by mapping metagenomic reads of samples against these reference genomes.

 contains Python code.
 It could be merged with Linux bash scripts, which call the Python programs and therefore also contain clear examples on parameter usage.